White-Collar Crimes Attorney In Texas

 - Deportation after serving the sentence if a non-U.S. citizen.

-Other consequences that materialize after you pay your debt to society include things like difficulty finding a job, obtaining housing, applying for loans.
-You can expect a conviction of either a misdemeanor or felony white collar crime to impact your life profoundly.
-Because of this and the severity of the penalties, you should always fight the charges.
-At best, your attorney may be successful at getting your case dismissed.
-At least, your attorney may be able to get the charges reduced or obtain a plea deal that works to your benefit.
+After you pay your debt to society, other consequences you will deal with include difficulty finding a job, obtaining housing, and applying for loans.
+Whether it’s a misdemeanor or felony conviction of a white-collar crime, you can expect it to impact your life in profound ways.
+For this reason and due to the penalties’ severity, it’s in your best interest to fight the charges.
+In a best case scenario, your attorney can successfully get your case dismissed.
+At the very least, your attorney could get the charges reduced or obtain a plea deal that works to your benefit.

-Criminal defense of white collar crimes requires a thorough understanding of the facts and the law.
-An experienced criminal defense lawyer will defend your case from multiple angles.
-Some of these angles include affirmative defenses, general defenses, and constitutional violations.
+Criminal defense of white-collar crimes demands a comprehensive understanding of the facts and the law.
+An experienced criminal defense lawyer will defend your case from multiple vantage points, including affirmative defenses, general defenses, and constitutional violations.

-- Duress, where you were threatened by immediate and inescapable harm, even death if you did not commit the act in question.
+- Duress – someone threatened you with immediate and inescapable harm—even death—if you did not commit the act in question.

-- Entrapment, where a government official provides you with an opportunity to commit a crime that under any other circumstances you would not have committed.
+- Entrapment – a government official gave you an opportunity to commit a crime that under any other circumstances you would not have committed.

-If any of these defenses are invoked, usually the defendant admits to committing the thing but provides a defense that justifies its commission.
+If an accused individual’s criminal defense attorney invokes any of these defenses, the defendant usually admits to committing the crime but provides a defense that justifies its commission.

-General defense can include a defense as basic as demonstrating the defendant did not do the thing of which he or she is accused of doing.
-It could also mean weakening the State’s case by proving elements of the crime are not present.
+General defense for a white-collar crime can include a defense as fundamental as demonstrating the defendant did not do the thing for which he or she is accused.
+It could also involve weakening the State’s case by proving elements of the crime are not present.

-Texas white collar crimes usually involve some type of dishonesty, deception, or misrepresentation.
-But it’s much more than that.
-In Texas, each white collar crime is accompanied by its own specific elements that must each be identified and proven beyond a reasonable doubt.
+Texas white-collar crimes usually revolve around some kind of dishonesty, deception, or misrepresentation.
+But it goes far beyond that.
+In Texas, each white-collar crime comes with its own specific elements that must be identified and proven beyond a reasonable doubt.
 If an element of the crime is not proven, then a conviction cannot follow.

-For instance, in most white collar crimes, the element of knowing and/or intending to commit the crime must be present.
+For example, in most white-collar crimes, the element of knowing and/or intending to commit the crime must be present.
 If a person is not mentally culpable, then the charge can be successfully challenged.

 Constitutional Violations & Evidence Proving White Collar Crime

-Prior to or during your arrest, the police officer — or any other law enforcement agent for that matter — must abide by strict rules and regulations.
+Before or during your arrest, the police officer – or any other law enforcement agent for that matter – must abide by stringent rules and regulations.
 Any departure from proper compliance could provide your attorney with a means to develop your defense and limit any evidence against you.